Keeping Music Fun for Babies and Toddlers - set up your own Group!

 • To start, everyone sings the introduction and welcome song (you can make up your own) …

 • Then the playlist is played while everyone sings along, does the actions and plays the instruments.
 Keep it relaxed as sometimes toddlers simply aren’t in the mood.
 Some weeks everyone is loving the music, but some weeks the kids disappear to the toys after the first 2 songs.
 We keep going as long as some are interested, otherwise...we get extra time to chat - it's free, it doesn't matter! :-)

 • After the music the children have play time (i.e. scatter the hosts toys everywhere) whilst the parents have a cuppa and a chat (and biscuits!).
 Who ever hosts provides the sustenance, and this all evens out in the end as people take their turn.

 So you see, it is a really simple idea which you could copy where you live too.
 And when it naturally ends for your circumstances (back to work, children at school, you've simply had enough) you can pass the baton on to another willing and enthusiastic parent.
-It has become one of the highlights of Kate's and her children's week, especially the network of lovely supportive friends she’s made through it.
+It has become one of the highlights of our, especially the network of lovely supportive friends I have made through it.